jjean95/WIN-Mentorship-Hackathon/README.md

-# WIN-Mentorship-Hackathon
+# WIN-Mentorship-Hackathon - Handover shifts tracker app

 Repository for Women-Industry Network Mentorship Hackathon [link to DevPost]()

-### An app that tracks handover shifts in manufacturing industry
+An app that tracks handover shifts in the manufacturing industry

 ### Problem statement: